X-Ray Diffraction (XRD Analysis)

 • Phase composition determination

-• Characterisation of doped cell structures for electroceramics
+• Characterization of doped cell structures for electroceramics

 • Measurement of hard coating composition and structure e.g. carbides, nitrides on machine tools

-• Characterisation of hydroxy-apatite coatings on medical implant materials
+• Characterization of hydroxyapatite coatings on medical implant materials

 • In-depth analysis of silicon wafers, ITO coated glasses and solar cells.